The-breakbar/VIS2/docs/overview.md

 The main entry point is `src/index.ts`.
 The general program flow is reading in the data, processing it and rendering it to the html, which are contained in subfolders.

+### space_tesselation

+See [Space Tesselation](space_tesselation.md).

 ### dimensionality

 The dimensionality folder includes the uses of Non-negative Matrix Factorization (NMF) and Multidimensional scaling (MDS) algorithms.
-These methods are used for reducing the dimensions of the data, as referenced in the associated paper.

-### space_tesselation

-See [Space Tesselation](space_tesselation.md).
+See `dimReduction.ts` for the main entry point.
+As stated in the paper, first our data is modelled as documents and vocabulary, then NMF is applied to get our desired amount of topics.
+To obtain the colors for our topics, MDS is performed on them and the resulting 2D coordinates are mapped to an appropriate color space.
+The resulting colors are then used to color the voronoi cells and pie charts.

 ### visualization